-In the past years, HDL has partnered with Kenneth Gordon Maplewood School (KGMS) to promote students’ self-regulation, or the ability to monitor and control behaviors, thoughts, and emotions.
-The objective of this year’s project was to build upon existing resources and materials at KGMS to design communication materials that will support a consistent messaging of self-regulation at KGMS.
+For a number of years, HDL has partnered with Kenneth Gordon Maplewood School (KGMS), a school for children with learning differences.
+Many of our collaborations have focused on supporting students’ self-regulation, or the ability to monitor and control behaviors, thoughts, and emotions.
+The objective of this year’s project was to build upon existing resources and materials at KGMS to design communication materials that support a consistent messaging of self-regulation at KGMS.
 The final deliverables included a new visual language and set of characters for self-regulation which have been applied to a range of flexible resources including cue cards, posters, worksheets, and digital materials for students and teachers.

 This project aimed to redesign Stickids to improve its clarity, and design a set of communication materials for all teachers to use.
 Key objectives for this project were to create materials that could be delivered in a format that were easy for teachers to access, reproduce, and modify as necessary.
 This design work targets students in divisions 1 to 8, which is equivalent to grades K-7.